Hundredth Town Chorus

-The chorus is celebrating its 65th anniversary this year.
-The mission is to have fun singing and entertaining at area nursing homes, assisted living facilities, or senior centers in Worcester County, with three to four performances at the end of the season in December.
-Music includes holiday classics, Broadway favorites, popular music, and folk songs to name a few.
+The chorus celebrated its 65th anniversary with a public performance on May 31, 2014 (recorded by Westborough TV).
+Our mission is to have fun singing and entertaining at area nursing homes, assisted living facilities, or senior centers in Worcester County, with three to four performances at the end of the season in December, and again in May.
+Music includes a wide variety, from holiday classics to Broadway favorites, popular music, and folk songs, to name just a few.

-The chorus has members of multiple ages, from Westborough, Northborough, Southboro, Grafton, Shrewsbury, Millbury, Uxbridge and other towns in the greater Worcester area.
+The chorus has members of multiple ages, from Westborough, Northborough, Southborough, Grafton, Shrewsbury, Millbury, Uxbridge, and other towns in the greater Worcester area.

-The new session begins on Wednesday, September 3rd.
-Rehearsals run Wednesdays only, from 9:30 to 11 a.m., at the Congregation B’nai Shalom, 117 East Main Street, Westborough.
-The chorus is not affiliated with the synagogue.
+New fall and spring sessions begin on the first Wednesday after Labor Day and New Year's Day, respectively.
+Rehearsals are Wednesdays only, from 9:30 to 11 a.m., at the Congregation B’nai Shalom (117 East Main Street, Westborough), which graciously donates rehearsal space and a keyboard for our use.
 There are no night or weekend rehearsals or obligations.
 All performances are also held on Wednesday mornings.
-Come to rehearsal and join right in or come to observe what we are all about!
-No fundraising or ticket selling is asked of its members.
+Come to rehearsal and join right in, or come to observe what we are all about!
+No fundraising or ticket/ad selling is asked of our members.

 For more information, check our website www.hundredthtownchorus.com or find Hundredth Town Chorus on our Facebook page.
 Our email address is: email@example.com.
-Please feel free to call the director, Wendy, at 508-366-0662 with any additional questions.
+Please feel free to call the director, Mary, at 508-847-2961 with any additional questions.